RFP release: September 14, 2020

 I have pre-development activities that are not listed in the RFP.
 Is this okay?

 Maybe.
 All pre-development activities will need to be identified in the letter of inquiry (LOI) and, if invited, the full proposal.
 Staff will let you know if the activities do not qualify under the requirements of the RFP.
+This is a reminder that the Pre-Development Fund is for projects at the pre-development stage.
+Physical planning activities that typically happen before pre-development and construction activities that typically happen after pre-development will not be supported.

 Can these dollars be spent on architectural services?